canankarakoc/canankarakoc/content/authors/admin/_index.md

 I am broadly interested in eco-evolutionary dynamics of communities, and how they persist and maintain coexistence in space and time.
 I have a soft spot for microbes -anything smaller than 1mm.
 I think they are amazing minute-like-organisms and allow us to see evolution in action within days.
 I like to combine these tiny bits of amazing biology with eco-evolutionary theories to understand -and hopefully predict, how time and changes shape genes, populations, communities, and ecosystems.

 I like drawing, illustrating and doodling.
 Here are some nature inspired ones, you can also check my social media for more.
-Philosophy, macro photography, playing music, and spirituality are some other stuff I like.
+Philosophy of science, macro photography, and playing music are some other stuff I like.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/CV.pdf" "newtab" >}}CV{{< /staticref >}}.